-In 1980, eight attorneys established the business law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A. in Orlando.
+In 1980, eight attorneys established the commercial law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A. in Orlando.
 The founders were Stephen T. Dean, Robert W. Mead, Jr., Charles H. Egerton, Darryl M. Bloodworth, Albert D. Capouano, Stephen J. Bozarth, Lauren Y. Detzel and Lynn J. Hinson.
-With the exception of Mr. Dean, who passed away in August 2000, the majority of the founding partners remain active leaders in the firm today.
+The majority of the founding partners including Mr. Mead, Mr. Egerton, Mr. Bloodworth, Mr. Capouano, Mr. Bozarth and Ms. Detzel remain active leaders in the firm today.

 In 1987, Dean Mead attorney Michael D. Minton returned to his hometown of Fort Pierce to open an office in what is known as Florida’s Treasure Coast region.
 The office has expanded to represent a diverse client base from Palm Beach County to Indian River County and conducts business under the name Dean, Mead, Minton & Zwemer.